 Dave decided to start an Outdoor Activity course at College.
 He now feels more comfortable when talking to new people and he has made some new friends.
 In his free time, he goes to the climbing centre.
 He said: “I now have more confidence and I chat to people more.
 Sukie and Kyle have been helpful talking to me and taking me out.”

-Sukie said: “I’m really happy to see Ben’s progression moving onto his next step, I’m very pleased with the positive outcome.
-Well done Ben!”
+Sukie said: “I’m really happy to see Dave’s progression moving onto his next step, I’m very pleased with the positive outcome.
+Well done Dave!”

-Kyle said: “It has been a pleasure working with Ben and I’m really glad he has managed to get into College and started to make new friends.
+Kyle said: “It has been a pleasure working with Dave and I’m really glad he has managed to get into College and started to make new friends.
 It’s great to see he is now looking more into his future and planning ahead.
-Congratulations Ben!”
+Congratulations Dave!”

 Note: Names and other identifying elements have been changed to guarantee confidentiality and anonymity.